 - Feeling Overwhelmed: Philosophy demands deep thinking, which can feel overwhelming.
 Join study groups to exchange ideas and seek support.

-How Philosophy Applies to Everyday Life
+How Philosophy Applies to Everyday Life?

 Philosophy isn’t just for classrooms; it’s deeply connected to daily life.